Axe to Fall: Release and promotion

 In August 2009, two months prior to the release of the album, Converge made the opening track "Dark Horse" available for streaming and as a free download.
 The song was noted for being one of the few tracks lacking guest musicians, and was met with a very positive reaction from reviewers.
 The title track was also made available for free download in September 2009.
 The entire album was available for streaming one week before the official release date on Converge's MySpace page.
-Axe to Fall was released in the United States on October 20, 2009, by Epitaph Records on CD and digital formats.
+Axe to Fall was released on October 19, 2009 (Europe) and October 20, 2009 (USA), by Epitaph Records on CD and digital formats.
 The vinyl edition of the album was released through Jacob Bannon's own independent record label Deathwish Inc., shortly after the release of the CD version.

 In October 2009, a music video for the album's title track, directed by Craig Murray, was released.
 The short video (1:40 in duration) shows a man and a woman strapped to a machine, a television that gives birth to a bio-mechanical creature and several disturbing clips in between.
 The video features stop motion animation influenced by horror films, and was referred to as "terrifying", "seizure-inducing", "nightmarish", "excruciating", and "gross".
 It was filmed in Ronda, Spain with the intent of making "a film in which we see a cycle.
 This cycle will study an idea of new creation without pleasure and the art of numbing for progression".
-Murray was inspired and influenced by artists Chris Cunningham, Gaspar Noé, Nine Inch Nails. and the films Ringu, A Clockwork Orange, and Hardware while making the music video.
+Murray was inspired and influenced by artists Chris Cunningham, Gaspar Noé, Nine Inch Nails, and the films Ringu, A Clockwork Orange, and Hardware while making the music video.
 On November 7, the "Axe to Fall" video debuted on MTV2's heavy metal music program Headbangers Ball.